Chronology 1980-94

 1994 Nigel Wheale, Phrasing the Light; Tony Lopez, Stress Management; Kelvin Corcoran, Lyric Lyric; Michael Ayres, Poems 1987-92; Simon Smith, Night Shift; Elisabeth Bletsoe, Portraits of the Artist’s Sister

 survey of poetry publishing by Arts Council researchers reveals some 1400 volumes a year coming out.
 This is almost double the figure in the 1970s – a strong sign that the “poetry winter” is going to come to an end.
-Closing date for new poets in this anthology.
+Closing date for (debut of) new poets in this anthology.

 Launch of New Gen marketing initiative which promotes 20 poets (who have, essentially, developed their art during the 1980s).
 The gates are wider, due to a breakdown of inhibitions among the cultural managers.
 Redefines the difference between Alternative and mainstream.
 Hit list includes Jamie McKendrick, Moniza Alvi, Robert Crawford, David Dabydeen, Ian Duhig, W.N.
 Herbert, Pauline Stainer.